sahu04/Ecs_service_terraform_githubworkflow/README.md

 # DSI-Automation

-This repository using for the connection is established to the PostgreSQL database.
-Then, queries are executed to retrieve the desired table data.
-The retrieved data is then formatted into CSV format & the resulting CSV files data  can be uploaded to an S3 bucket.
+This repository is being used  for the connection to be established into PostgreSQL database.
+After that, the queries are executed to retrieve the desired table data.
+The retrieved data is formatted into CSV format and the resulting CSV files are uploaded to S3 bucket.

 ## Repository Contains